-No herb has better benefits for fluid retention.
+No herb has better benefits to avoid fluid retention.
 You should drink a tea made from dandelion before lunch and dinner.
 It also helps eliminate toxins, improves digestion, and of course, dispose of that “extra” liquid.

 This is another plant you should keep around the house.
 It helps promote the elimination of excess fluids through your urine, reducing swelling, facilitating the removal of fat and toxins, eliminating cellulite, and acting as a natural laxative.
 Drink up to two cups a day.

-Sure, you’re already well aware of the benefits green tea can have on your health.
-It burns fat like no other, accelerating your metabolism and helping eliminate toxins.
+We’re sure you’re already well aware of the benefits green tea can have on your health.
+It burns fat like no other, accelerating your metabolism, helping to eliminate toxins.
 It also fights fluid retention!

 In addition, green tea is often recommended for people who are trying to lose weight.It might interest you...